My Journey Into Climate Skepticism

 This article describes what we experienced, and my personal reflections and recommendations.

 In the beginning, I wasn’t sure what to expect.
-But I quickly noticed that each conversation seemed to move through the steps below.
+But I quickly noticed that each conversation on the validity of climate change seemed to move through the following steps.

 Step 1: A skeptic comments that climate change is fake or humans aren’t causing it.